Turin Polytechnic University in Tashkent: Campus

 The campus is located in Tashkent, Uzbekistan, with modern educational and administrative buildings, conference halls, library, sport complex, research centers, residence hall, dormitories for professors and the large soccer stadium.
 The campus is under 24/7 security watch, has the Information Resource Center and the cafeteria.

 Moreover, the university territory includes Academic and Administrative buildings, Specialized laboratory, Technopark and Metrology center.
 There are also Academic Lyceum, Mechatronics Center, MAN Academy, CAD / CAM / CAE Center and CLAAS Center under the authority of the university.

 Education

 The period of study for students to obtain an educational qualification degree is 4 years for Bachelor's and 2 years for master's degree.
-Students are taught in English language with the involvement of professors and teachers of Turin Polytechnic University (Politecnico di Torino, Italy).
+Students are taught in English language with the involvement of professors and teachers of the Polytechnic University of Turin.

 Turin Polytechnic University in Tashkent offers the following courses: